DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Financial

 If you ever face a security breach and credit card information is stolen, having a proven record of your PCI compliance can protect you from the financial penalties (ranging from $25 to $215 per compromised card<sup>[6](#cite-6)</sup>).
 Major corporations, such as Heartland Payment Systems, have faced fines as large as $12.5 million<sup>[7](#cite-7)</sup>.
-Target attributed a portion of its 5.3% loss in sales and a 46% drop in profit during the 4th quarter of 2013 to its security breach in November of that year, which resulted in 40 million compromised credit card records<sup>[8](#cite-8)</sup>.
-Small companies are equally at risk, accounting for 80% of all instances of unauthorized access<sup>[9](#cite-9)</sup>.
+In addition to fines, your organization and brand can suffer financially due to a breach.
+Target Brands, Inc. attributed a portion of its 5.3% loss in sales and a 46% drop in profit during the 4th quarter of 2013 to its security breach in November of that year, which resulted in 40 million compromised credit card records<sup>[8](#cite-8)</sup>.
 Finally, any company that has a reported breach on their record must undergo mandatory Report On Compliance audits, which alone can cost tens of thousands of dollars.

 ### Public Relations

 Beyond the financial burden of dealing with a breach, the loss of trust for a company's website, business, and brand can be staggering.
-The Sony PlayStation breach put more than 77 million credit card numbers at risk <sup>[10](#cite-10)</sup>.
+The Sony PlayStation breach put more than 77 million credit card numbers at risk <sup>[9](#cite-9)</sup>.
 The ramifications of alerting a user base and requiring that many users to change their cards and/or put a freeze on their credit cards can quickly lose current and future customers.
 These transactions can also impact customer credit scores if they unknowingly overdraft or miss a payment they were not expecting.

 ### Summary

-While developers and businesses may see this standard as a nuisance, it’s important to realize that these standards allow this industry as a whole to provide the level of security and trust necessary to keep it growing.
+While developers and businesses may see this standard as a nuisance, it’s important to realize that these standards allow the industry as a whole to provide the level of security and trust necessary to keep it growing.
 The PCI DSS should be considered a baseline, minimal level of security for sites handling sensitive information - your site very well may need security controls that exceed this standard.
 Also adhering to the standards helps ensure protection for the business (legal, PR, and financial), as well as your customers (legal, financial).

 ## The Standard Itself

 _Note: This paper specifically excludes PA-DSS because Drupal is Open Source Software and (whether right or wrong) falls outside the PA-DSS standard._

-The PCI-DSS standard covers 12 requirements across 5 overarching categories<sup>[11](#cite-11)</sup>.
+The PCI-DSS standard covers 12 requirements across 5 overarching categories<sup>[10](#cite-10)</sup>.
 Rather than restate what is already provided in the materials from the PCI council, the focus here is to specifically identify why each requirement directly affects the security of Drupal within the context of a complete CDE.

 ### Requirement 1.
 Install and Maintain a Firewall